Congressional District # 06

 SOUTH DAYTON DUMP & LANDFILLEPA ID# OHD980611388

-The South Dayton Dump & Landfill is an old industrial landfill located at 1975 Dryden Road in Moraine, Ohio.
-Previous United States Environmental Protection Agency (U.S. EPA) and Ohio Environmental Protection Agency (Ohio EPA) reports indicate the landfill is 25 acres but more recent information indicates that the landfill is 80 acres.
-About 40 acres of the landfill has been built over and/or is being used for other commercial/industrial purposes.
+The South Dayton Dump & Landfill (SDDL) Superfund site contains an 80-acre, old industrial landfill located at 1975 Dryden Road in Moraine, Ohio.
+Early U.S. Environmental Protection Agency (EPA) and Ohio EPA reports indicate that the landfill was 25 acres in area, but more recent information indicates that the landfill is 80 acres in area, with about 40 acres having been built over and/or being used for other commercial/industrial purposes.

-The landfill operated from 1941 to 1996 and is a filled in sand and gravel pit.
-The landfill contains drums, metal turnings, fly ash, foundry sand, demolition material, wooden pallets, asphalt, paint, paint thinner, oils, brake fluids, asbestos, solvents, transformers and other industrial waste.
-As the extracted areas of the site were filled some of the the property was sold and/or leased to businesses including Valley Asphalt and other businesses along Dryden Road and East River Road.
-The Miami Conservancy District owns the southern part of the site including part of the large quarry pond.
+The SDDL was operated from 1941 to 1996 by filling in a former sand and gravel pit.
+Chemical drums, metal turnings, fly ash, foundry sand, demolition material, wooden pallets, asphalt, paint, paint thinner, oils, brake fluids, asbestos, solvents, transformers and other industrial wastes were disposed of and some of these materials are found below the water table in direct contact with the groundwater.
+As the quarried areas of the site were filled in, some of the property was sold and/or leased to area businesses including Valley Asphalt and others along Dryden Road and East River Road.
+The Miami Conservancy District owns the southern part of the site, which includes part of a large quarry pond.
 The owners of the remaining undeveloped areas of the landfill would like to develop these areas of the site for commercial and/or industrial use.

 Threats and Contaminants

-Soil contains metals including lead, copper, antimony, arsenic, barium, beryllium, cadmium and mercury; and organic compounds including polychlorinated biphenyls, trichloroethene, tetrachloroethene and polynuclear aromatic hydrocarbons.
-Groundwater contains vinyl chloride, trichloroethene, 1,2-dichloroethene, arsenic, lead and other chemicals.
-Sediment in the water-filled gravel pit contains polychlorinated biphenyls, polynuclear aromatic hydrocarbons and pesticides.
-Sediment in the adjacent Great Miami River contains polychlorinated biphenyls, polynuclear aromatic hydrocarbons, pesticides and mercury.
+Soil at the South Dayton Dump & Landfill site contains heavy metals including lead, copper, antimony, arsenic, barium, beryllium, cadmium, and mercury; plus organic compounds including polychlorinated biphenyls (PCBs), trichloroethene (TCE), tetrachloroethene, and polynuclear aromatic hydrocarbons (PAHs).
+Groundwater contains vinyl chloride, TCE, 1,2-dichloroethene, arsenic, lead, and other chemicals.
+Sediment in the water-filled gravel pit contains PCBs, PAHs, and pesticides.
+Sediment in the adjacent Great Miami River also contains PCBs, PAHs, pesticides and mercury.
+Soil vapor contains vinyl chloride, TCE and in some cases, methane.

-In 2006 several potentially responsible parties for the contamination agreed to conduct further studies and evaluate cleanup options at the site.
-This work is called a remedial investigation/feasibility study and is being conducted under an administrative settlement agreement and order on consent with U.S. EPA.
-The potentially responsible parties' remedial investigation/feasibility study work plans were deficient and were not approved by U.S. EPA.
-In 2008, the potentially responsible parties agreed to conduct a streamlined remedial investigation/feasibility study at the site.
-U.S. EPA approved the potentially responsible parties' work plans, and the potentially responsible parties conducted several investigations at the site from 2008-2010.
+In 2006, several PRPs agreed to conduct further studies and evaluate cleanup options at the site.
+This work, termed a remedial investigation/feasibility study (RI/FS), is being conducted under a settlement agreement called an administrative order on consent (AOC) with EPA.
+In 2008, the PRPs agreed to conduct a streamlined RI/FS at the SDDL site and developed workplans for several investigations.

 ContactsRemedial Project Manager, U.S. EPA